 2. Obtain understanding of the business and framework

 Jansen manufactures precision metal components for the automotive industry.
-Key accounting considerations: revenue recognition timing on long-lead orders (RJ 270 applies), valuation of work-in-progress at lower of cost and net realisable value (RJ 220), and a €2.1M bank loan with annual covenant testing on the current ratio (minimum 1.2) and solvency ratio (minimum 25%).
+Key accounting considerations include revenue recognition timing on long-lead orders (RJ 270 applies), valuation of work-in-progress at lower of cost and net realisable value (RJ 220), and a €2.1M bank loan with annual covenant testing on the current ratio (minimum 1.2) and solvency ratio (minimum 25%).

 3. Receive records and compile the financial statements